fedtools/adfstoolkit/README.md

 # ADFSToolkit

-A PowerShell Module used to handle SAML2 multi-lateral federation aggregates in Microsoft's AD FS.
+A PowerShell Module for best handling of SAML2 multi-lateral federation aggregates for Microsoft's AD FS.

-The ADFSToolkit was designed to rapidly configure your Active Directory Federation Services to connect to Research and Education (R&E) Federated Identity Management service federations.
-ADFSToolkit reduces the installation and configuration time to a matter of minutes and offers techniques to manage trust in a scalable fashion stepping up AD FS's trust model to be sufficient to be an IdP in a SAML2 R&E federation.
+ADFSToolkit reduces the installation and configuration time to minutes to connect properly to Research and Education (R&E) Federated Identity Management service federations.
+It embodies techniques to manage trust in a scalable fashion by enhancing AD FS's trust model to be a sufficient IdP in a SAML2 R&E federation.

 # Sites using ADFSToolkit
 - CANARIE's Canadian Access Federation: https://www.canarie.ca/identity/support/fim-tools/